fireflowerr/sudoku.hs/README.md

 # sudokuhs
-A sudoku solve written in Haskell!
+A sudoku game written in Haskell!

 # Screencast
 ![demo](https://i.imgur.com/YhDexXX.gif)

 ## About
-This is a simple lightweight sudoku game built with gtk3 using the haskell-gi library.
+This is a simple sudoku game built with gtk3 using the haskell-gi library.
 Sudokhs does not require any internet connection and is capabe of generating, validating, and solving sudoku tables.